Make me, make me your victim,

 Extortion = by definition: the practice of obtaining (something, such as money) from a person by the use of force or threats

 Let’s begin with extortion in its crudest, most elemental form: a physical threat to get something you want – money or some other object of material value.
 “Give me your wallet or I’ll knock your teeth out” – direct, easy to understand, transactional.
-I get your wallet with your money and credit cards: you keep your teeth.
-Since you are left only with what originally belonged to you, it’s obviously a better deal for me.
+I get your wallet with your money and credit cards: you keep only part of what you started out with, your teeth.
+Obviously a better deal for me.

 Now, let’s move up a slight notch in criminal sophistication to what I would call a “reputational” threat against someone.
 “Give me five thousand dollars or I’ll show your wife and daughter the photos I have of you in the sack with your secretary last year.”
 No physical threat but I get five thousand dollars I didn’t have to work very hard for: you hang on (at least for a while) to what you already had, your good reputation and the affection of your wife and daughter.

 These examples are of individuals at work, but “give me or else…” also works well as a group exercise – protection rackets, for example.
 You make regular monthly payments to some churlish local gangster who in exchange does not let any of his associates burn down your family store.
 Again, a nice, easy deal for him; for you, one more business expense, one you cannot even write off.